arsaha28/AlgorithmDataStructure/README.md

 # Algorithm and Datastructure project
-Goal of this repository is to provide details examples and implementation of most common data structures and algorithm.
+Goal of this repository is to provide detail examples and implementation of most common data structures and algorithm.
-First part of this repository is dedicated to data structures
+First part of this repository is dedicated for data structures
 # Datastructure [WIP]
   * Stack
   * LinkedList